Node-Study-Guide/openjs-nodejs-application-developer-study-guide/control-flow/index.md

 }); // outputs "1 2 3 4"
 ```

-As we can see, structuring these callbacks does work but can quickly become difficult to read.
-This example is very simple so we can see how more complex code nested in this way would become difficult to follow.
+Structuring these callbacks works.
+However this approach can create code becomes difficult to understand and maintain.
 Let's look at another way.

 ## Promises